Lebanese Fried Cauliflower

 To achieve the ultimate crispy texture, golden color, and great flavor, deep frying is best.
 You can use a deep fryer or a deep pot.
 Frying evenly cooks the cauliflower and ensures that all sides of the cauliflower get that delicious golden brown color.

-I like to use a smaller pot to fry in so I don’t need to use as much oil to get the depth of oil needed.
+I like to use a smaller pot to fry in, so I don’t need to use as much oil to get the depth of oil needed.
 In that case, just fry in smaller batches of 2 or 3 at a time.

-Air frying
+Air Frying

-Serving suggestions
+Serving Suggestions

 You may have found your new favorite way to enjoy cauliflower, as crispy fried cauliflower!
-You can serve it as a vegetable side dish alongside your main meal or as an appetizer or snack at your next gathering.
-It makes a great vegetarian alternative to chicken wings.
+You can serve it as a vegetable side dish alongside your main meal, such as lamb burgers, simple 7 spice chicken, or marinated flank steak.

 Storage Tips